-In the heart of Sologne, you will perhaps be surprised to discover the Château de la Bussière and its astonishing fishing museum.
-Its remarkable collection of assorted objects and artwork will fill you in on our ancestors’ fishing techniques, over the centuries, in ponds and rivers.
-An entire universe will take shape before your eyes as you visit the furnished rooms of this family castle, which was reconstructed during the 17th century.
+East of the Loiret department and already in Puisaye, you will perhaps be surprised to discover the Château de la Bussière and its astonishing fishing museum.
+Its remarkable collection of objects techniques, artwork and popular traditions, will fill you in on our ancestors’ fishing techniques, over the centuries and around the world.
+An entire universe will take shape before your eyes as you visit the furnished rooms of this family castle.

 The first traces of the Château de la Bussière date back to the 12th century.
 At that time, la Bussière was a fortified castle with its ramparts, moats and drawbridge.
 During the 17th century, following the depredations occasioned by the Wars of Religion, seigneur Jean II du Tillet undertook large-scale renovation that modified the configuration of the site; the fortified castle was converted into a recreational manor house.